radicle-dev/radicle-git/radicle-surf/README.md

 # radicle-surf

-A code surfing library for Git repository 🏄‍♀️🏄‍♂️
+A code surfing library for Git repositories 🏄‍♀️🏄‍♂️

 Welcome to `radicle-surf`!